Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: Check if the Mutant Tank is facing the survivors.
 			"Ability Sight"				"0"

+			// Block the fall damage of the Mutant Tank's ability.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Choke Block"				"1"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.